 The practice—usually 3 to 4 hours in length—progresses through a broad range of dynamic states, including long periods of very small, private, and quiet internal activity and other times of higher energy and interactive dancing.

-The GLOBAL UNDERSCORE is an annual event in which the Underscore is practiced simultaneously for a 4 hour period by people all over world near the summer solstice (northern hemisphere).
-In 2012, there were 70+ sites.
-Claire Filmon proposed the event to Nancy in 2000 from a desire to connect dancers all around the planet to dance and to compose together in the moment and organized it until 2010. www.globalunderscore.blogspot.com
+The GLOBAL UNDERSCORE (GUS) is an annual event in which the Underscore is practiced simultaneously for a 4 hour period by people all over the world near the summer solstice (northern hemisphere).
+There have been 70+ sites participating in GUS in recent years.
+Claire Filmon proposed the event to Nancy in 2000 from a desire to connect dancers all around the planet to dance and to compose together in the moment.
+Global Underscore coordinators:

 2000–2010: Claire Filmon, with the help of Laura Blackburn, Aline Leclerc, and Anne-Claire Lafait.

 2011–2012: Jesse Johnson, Brandin Steffensen, Rebecca Bone, Mark Messer, Dey Summer.